tmtxt/tmtxt.github.com/_posts/2012-12-27-battle-ship-game.md

 # Download

 Here is the source of the game on Github: [Battle Ship Game on Github](https://github.com/tommytxtruong/battleship)
 The actual source is the BattleShip folder which is a Netbeas project.
-Import it with Netbeans and have fun ;) Remember this is just for my assignment.
+Import it into Netbeans and have fun ;) Remember this is just for my assignment.

 # How to play